dimzachar/DataTalksClub-Projects/README.md

 ### Generate Titles

+This command will generate titles for the projects using OpenAI's API.

 ```bash
 make titles
 ```

 ### Check Deployments

+Run this command to check the deployment status of project services such as web, batch or streaming.

 ```bash
 make deploy
 ```

 ### Run All Tasks

+This command is a shortcut to run all of the above tasks in sequence.
+It's a quick way to ensure that everything is set up correctly.

 ```bash
 make all